SutharArun2001/SutharArun2001/README.md

 - 👋 Hi, I’m @SutharArun2001
-- 👀 I’m interested in codding , learn new technologies ,table tannies and many more things.
+- 👀 I’m interested in coding , learn new technologies ,table tennis and many more things.
-- 🌱 I’m currently learning Andriod development,python ,java and wed development.
+- 🌱 I’m currently learning Andriod development,python ,java and web development.
 - 💞️ I’m looking to collaborate on part time job like web designing and andriod development.
 - 📫 How to reach me through arunsuthar21@gmail.com